ahmedgamal74-cmp/Computer-Vision-Restaurant-Violation-Detection-Project/README.md

-# 🍕 Computer Vision Restaurant Violation Detection Project
+# Computer Vision - Store Violation Detection Project

 A modular, microservices-based system for **real-time detection of food handling violations in restaurant kitchens**, powered by computer vision (YOLO), RabbitMQ, and a live browser UI.